SNOW TRAILS QUALITY SNOW STANDARD

 Average Annual Snowfall: 52 inches (No worries.
 We rely more on snowmaking machines to provide consistent coverage.)

 Snowmaking Capacity: 5,500 gallons per minute, which equates to 330,000 gallons of water per hour delivered through 3+ miles of 4" to 16" welded steel underground pipe.
 The water is sourced from our 5 water wells up through 16" casings and delivered through our Cooling Tower and into our Snowmaking Pond, then out to each Snow Gun lining the Slopes and Parks.
-Capable of covering almost three average slopes (6 acres) with 5" of man-made snow base in 24 hours at full capacity with an average temperature of 25 degrees and less than 65% relative humidity.
+Capable of covering almost three average slopes (6 acres) with 5" of machine-made snow base in 24 hours at full capacity with an average temperature of 25 degrees and less than 65% relative humidity.

 In 12 hours @ 28 degrees F we can cover over 6 acres with 1" of snow